As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Missouri is probably the best state in the U.S. to find chert specimens due to its abundance here.
 Missouri’s official state rock is Mozarkite from 1967, a type of chert rock.

-Let’s begin by analyzing the northeastern parts of Missouri!
-Here, chert nodules in limestone deposits at Saint Charles Quarry.
-Southwestern Missouri is generally the most abundant in chert specimens, especially the mozarkite variant.
+Let us begin by looking at the northeastern section of Missouri!
+Chert nodules in limestone deposits at Saint Charles Quarry.
+Southwestern Missouri is often the richest in chert specimens, particularly the mozarkite type.

-Mozarkite chert can be found in quarries and gravel pits surrounding Lincoln or at Warsaw in the general area in the low hills west of Ozark Uplift.
-Regular chert can be easily discovered at Greenfield in virtually all gravel areas and exposures.
+Mozarkite chert may be found in quarries and gravel pits in Lincoln and Warsaw, as well as in the low hills west of the Ozark Uplift.
+Regular chert is readily found at Greenfield in almost all gravel regions and exposures.

-Gemmy chert specimens are present at Hermitage regarding road cuts and creek banks.
+Gemmy chert specimens regarding road cuts and creek banks are present at Hermitage.
 If you want beautiful gem-quality blue chert specimens, head to Elk River near Bee Bluff.

-In Southeastern Missouri, you can find large gem-quality chert nodules at Current River, near Doniphan, or gem-quality flint specimens at Doniphan, the area surfaces to the east.
+In Southeastern Missouri, enormous gem-quality chert nodules may be found in the Current River, near Doniphan, as well as gem-quality flint specimens at Doniphan, which lies to the east.

-Regular chert specimens can also be unearthed in all the gravels and streams south of Dexter or in mining dumps around Old Mines.
-If you visit Missouri, try your luck to find mozarkite chert, as it is unique and will make a beautiful addition to any rockhounds collection.
+Regular chert examples may be found in all of the gravels and streams south of Dexter and in mining wastes near Old Mines.
+If you visit Missouri, try your luck at finding mozarkite chert, which is rare and would make a lovely addition to any Rockhounds collection.

-TIP: For a complete rockhounding guide in Missouri, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Missouri.

 Florida